Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Animate Akihabara

-This seven-story flagship carries everything from the latest anime goods to limited-edition items.
-Floors 1 to 6 are sales floors; the 7th floor is event space.
+This large seven-story store offers a wide selection of products, ranging from the latest anime merchandise to limited-edition items.
+Floors 1 through 6 are dedicated to retail space, while the 7th floor hosts events and special exhibitions.

 K-BOOKS